Walter Energy shares up on report of possible bid

 Shares of Walter, which mines coal used in the steelmaking process, fell sharply in August after the company reported a disappointing second-quarter profit and lowered production estimates for the rest of the year.

-(Reporting by Ernest Scheyder and Michael Erman, Additional reporting by Rosalba O'Brien in London; Editing by John Wallace, Maureen Bavdek and Richard Chang)
+(Reporting by Ernest Scheyder and Michael Erman, Additional reporting by Rosalba O'Brien in London; editing by John Wallace and Maureen Bavdek)